theviveksingh88/GrowAIAssignment2/README.md

   code block fails to parse; the generation prompt now names these specific mistakes, and the generator refills any topic left short.

-  After one generate → validate → refill → validate cycle the shipped dataset is **62 pairs, 0 contaminated, 16/16 topics covered, and all 28 code blocks parse** — against 51 pairs with 13
-  contaminated before.
-Naming the specific hallucinations in the prompt eliminated the fake imports entirely on the second pass; the only remaining rejections were truncated code blocks.
+  Naming the specific hallucinations in the prompt eliminated the fake imports entirely on the next pass.
+The shipped dataset is now **74 pairs across 16/16 topics, 74/74 kept by the validator, 0 rejected** — against 51 pairs with 13 contaminated before.
 This is the practical lesson of synthetic data: the teacher model sets the quality ceiling, and nobody finds out where that ceiling is unless someone writes the check.
 - **Generation is interruption-safe.** The run takes 15-30 minutes against a local model, so every call retries with backoff and the dataset is written after each topic.
 Re-running skips topics already in the output file.
 An earlier version saved only at the end and lost a whole